sofresh007/ArduinoToPowerBi/README.md

 # ArduinoToPowerBi
-Stream Real Time Data From Arduinoboars with WIFI
+Stream Real Time Data From Arduinoboards with WIFI